vijayvaddi11/Campgrounds/README.md

-# 🏕️ Campgrounds
+# 🏕️ CampExplorer

-**Campgrounds** is a full-stack web application that allows users to browse, create, edit, and review camps.this app is built using Node.js, Express, MongoDB, and EJS.
-Users can register, log in, add new campsites, and leave reviews.
+**CampExplorer** is a full-stack web application that allows users to browse, create, edit, and review camps.Built using Node.js, Express, MongoDB, and EJS.
+The app supports user authentication, campground management, and review functionality.

 ---